tt-52101/fileManager/README.md

 Techniques:

-​	maven+spring boot +mybatis+jquery(ajax and dataTables)
++maven+spring boot +mybatis+jquery(ajax and dataTables)

-​	Server Paging by dataTables and PageHelper.
++Server Paging by dataTables and PageHelper.

 Target:

-​	Front-End and Back-End Separation
++Front-End and Back-End Separation

-​	Download and upload files.
++Download and upload files.

-​	server paging and simple access control.
++server paging and simple access control.

 ---